Saica Group partners with Valmet to develop the new Valmet IQ for corrugated board

 Moisture management defined requirements for the QCS

-Traditionally corrugator controls have been based on temperature and expensive near-infrared moisture reading technology.
+Traditionally, corrugator controls have been based on temperature reading technology.
 Recognizing that further improvements were possible, Saica Pack, the business division producing corrugated board within Saica Group, agreed to pool its process know-how with Valmet’s automation technology.
 The goal: to develop an advanced automatic quality control system for corrugators.
 The collaboration started by identifying the requirements of the control and the kind of measurements needed to develop the full Quality Control System (QCS).
 Experience with moisturizers dictated the need for accurate moisture measurements to work in the narrow confines of the corrugator as well as an accurate online warp measurement.

 Accurate moisture data in nine steps - all over the process